eltrino/diamantedesk-documentation/user-guide/data-audit.md

 title: Data Audit
 ---

-Every time a DiamanteDesk user performs any action in the system, this action is added to the read-only event-action history log.
+Every time a customer or administrator performs any action in the system, this action is added to the read-only event-action history log.
 Actions are entity properties that are created, updated or removed.
 Entities are users, branches, tickets, comments, attachments.
 Examples of actions stored in the action history log:

 * A new user was created in the system
 * A new comment was added